firebase/firebase-android-sdk/README.md

 #### Project Setup

-Before you can run integration tests, you need to add a `google-services.json` file to the root of your checkout.
+Before you can import the SDK into Android Studio, you need to add a `google-services.json` file to the root of your checkout.
 You can use the `google-services.json` from any project that includes an Android App, though you'll likely want one that's separate from any production data you have because our tests write random data.

 If you don't have a suitable testing project already: